It is never too early to consider how you will deal with storing garden vegetables that you have at the end of the season.

 Root cellars for storing garden vegetables

-My friend Jacki from Drought Smart Plants recently shared a project for a DIY root cellar with a group to which I belong.
+My friend Jacki from Drought Smart Plants recently shared with me a project for a DIY root cellar.

 What do you do to extend the storage life of vegetables that you grow?
 Please share your experiences in the comment section below.